ikonst/vs-android/readme.txt

   * Include directories are now ordered so that the user may override the system headers
   * Vastly improved Intellisense support

+Bug fixes:
+  * General properties can now be set through user property sheets

+New options:
+  * Thumb Mode (ARM only)
+  * NEON Instrinsics (ARM only)
+  * C++ Language Standard
+  * Short wchar_t
+  * Default Symbol Visibility
+  * No Executable Stack
+  (and others)

+Breaking changes:
+  * ThumbMode is a general setting now since it affects both compilation (of every compilation unit) and linkage (with either ARM or Thumb variants of the gcc libraries).
+    As such, you should assign it per-project.

 Engineering notes:
   * In previous versions, the same set of switches was passed to the internal Intellisense compiler and to the toolchain compiler (e.g. gcc).
-This worked in many cases (in particular thanks to the Intellisense compiler supporting the -I and -D switches in addition to /I and /D), but failed in others.
+This worked in many cases (in particular thanks to the Intellisense compiler supporting the -I and -D switches in addition to /I and /D), but failed in others (/TC vs. -x c).
 In this version, Visual Studio is only given switches that affect Intellisense, while the GCC MsBuild task gets its configuration from a separate file.

   As a side effect, you'd no longer see GCC switches in the Properties window.
-Instead, some compiler features were assigned __VA_FEATURE defines which hint about their availability to Intellisense.
+Instead, compiler features that are supported by Intellisense are controlled through CL-like switches (e.g. /TC) and other compiler features were assigned __VA_FEATURE defines which hint about their availability to the "polyfill" header.

-  * "Polyfill" headers are provided for Intellisense.
+  * "Polyfill" headers (gcc.h, clang.h, intellisense.h) are provided for Intellisense.
 They make an effort to simulate gcc/clang environment and, at the same time, to reduce the number of errors during Intellisense parsing.
 You may introduce additional hacks to the intellisense.h header.
 Additionally, the __INTELLISENSE__ define is useful as a last resort to provide an alternative code path for Intellisense parsing.

 v0.963 - 19th July 2014